-Bias interactions, both implicit and explicit, significantly impact the working environment of Cañada College employees.
+Bias interactions, both implicit and explicit, significantly impact the working environment of Cañada College respondents.

-- 71.6% of all administration, faculty, and classified staff experienced bias interactions during their tenure. - Nearly half of all employees believe that system barriers exist within the College or department.
+- 56.6% of all survey respondents experienced biased interactions during their tenure. - Nearly half of all responding stakeholders believe that system barriers exist within the College or department.